Pelosi denounces GOP leaders over Georgia lawmaker's posts - WTMJ

 In a statement to Axios, a spokesman for House Republican leader Kevin McCarthy called the posts “deeply disturbing” and said McCarthy “plans to have a conversation with the Congresswoman about them.”

 It’s unclear when that conversation may happen.
-McCarthy plans to fly to Florida on Thursday to meet with Trump at his Mar-a-Lago resort.
+McCarthy flew to Florida on Thursday to meet with Trump at his Mar-a-Lago resort.

 Republican National Committee Chairwoman Ronna McDaniel called the posts “disgusting,” adding that they have “no place in our party” and “should be looked into.”